ansiblejunky/ansible-project-template/README.md

 The `roles/galaxy/` folder is the default folder where the `ansible-galaxy` command will install all dependent roles defined by the `requirements.yml` file.
 This path has been defined in the `ansible.cfg`.

+An example Ansible Role repo can be found [here](https://github.com/ansiblejunky/ansible-examples-repos-role1).

 When testing playbooks locally, you must manually perform the `ansible-galaxy` command to install the dependent Ansible Roles into the `roles/galaxy/` folder.
 This can be achieved using the following command:
 ```
 ansible-galaxy install -r roles/requirements.yml